UKCloud/documentation/articles/openshift/oshift-how-v4-update.md

 4. In the *Update Cluster* dialog box, from the **Select New Version** list, select the version to upgrade to, then click **Update**.

     ![update screenshot](images/oshift-v4-update.png)

+5. This will return you to the cluster settings screen where you can see the updates progress represented as a percentage.

 ## Further information